dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

     the type of a function pointer to the second `DoThis()` method.).

 *   Having to mix a mock and a fake is often a sign of something gone wrong.
-    Perhaps you haven't got used to the interaction-based way of testing yet.
+    Perhaps you haven'type got used to the interaction-based way of testing yet.
 Or perhaps your interface is taking on too many roles and should be split up.
-    Therefore, **don't abuse this**.
+    Therefore, **don'type abuse this**.
 We would only recommend to do it as an intermediate step when you are refactoring your code.

 Regarding the tip on mixing a mock and a fake, here's an example on why it may